kpwhri/fe5_nlp/obesity/README.md

 * Feature_dt = ''
 * FeatureID = 'defined at feature table level'

-Here is some pseudocode to help build the table:
+Here is some Python-like pseudocode to help build the table (assuming cTAKES output):

 ```python